 Typically an analysis pipeline will use continuous integration to build and push a docker image to a container registry (like dockerhub and/or

 containers.ligo.org).
 Once an image is in a publicly-accessible registry it can be published to CVMFS, making it available to various high-thoughtput computing resources running singularity.

 Detailed instructions for working with the

 containers.ligo.org container registry can be found on the computing wiki.

 In short, developers are required to:

-installs all software dependencies and reproduces the desired runtime
+Dockerfile, which installs all software dependencies and reproduces the desired runtime environment

 To make the container image available on high-throughput resources, they should be published to CVMFS.

 NOTE: the interaction of the github and gitlab APIs apparently does not allow wildcards (

 *) in image names.
 You must explicitly state which image tag(s) to publish.